 All content copyright © 2020 forScore, LLC.
 All rights reserved.
 No portion of this document may be reproduced, modified, or distributed without permission.

-Welcome to forScore, the music reader for iOS!
+Welcome to forScore!
 Here are a few quick things you should know before you get started.

 Turning Pages